 These people don’t need expensive clothes or toys.
 They eat, have shelter, enjoy themselves, and live every day to the full.

 Do you have an experience in life that you can share to help others?
-Maybe you would like to set up a website, start a blog, or produce some products that can be sold as you travel.
+Maybe you would like to set up a website, start a blog, start a YouTube channel, or produce some products that can be sold as you travel.
 There are opportunities everywhere, you just need to look outside the box.

 Building any business has its ups and downs and mine has not been any different.
 I have made many mistakes while getting this blog up and running.
 I am always learning from my mistakes but will not give up on my long-term adventure into the future.

 What is stopping you from taking the plunge?

-Are you ready to kick back and enjoy the wonderful opportunities here in Australia?
+Are you ready to kick back and enjoy the wonderful opportunities available?
 Just writing this post has got my feet twitching.